mathesar-foundation/mathesar-wiki/design/specs/views-one-to-one-relationship-specs.md

 A user can reference any table where a primary key is set as long as they are in the same schema.
 The table selector displays not only the table name but also the primary key column for reference.

 ### A user enters data into a linked column.
-Once the linked column has been successfully set, the user can begin to enter data.
-The values of the related fields must match exactly any of the values specified in the referenced table's primary key.
+Once the linked column has been successfully set up, the user can begin to enter data.
+The values of the related fields must match exactly any of the values specified in the referenced table's lookup field.

 ### A user deletes a linked record in the reference table.
 Records from a referenced table that have been linked in other tables can be deleted as long as the user unchecks the 'Allow Orphan Records' option while setting up the table relation.
 While there are reasons why a user might choose to do this, the default should remain to restrict the record's deletion.
 A warning would display, indicating that the user must first remove the record's key reference from the other table.